defectiveturrent/climbu/README.md

 Okay, done.
 Now you have a executable working as well.
 To see commands and other stuffs, type  ``climbu --help``.

 ## The license
-This project is lincensed under GPLv3, so you are free to do everything (or almost everything) with my language.
+This project is lincensed under GPLv3, so you are free to do everything (or almost everything) with my language (of course, under GPL).